About Me and ielanguages.com

 I studied Québécois French at Université Laval in Québec City for 5 weeks in the summer of 2003.
 I completed my Master's degree in Linguistics with a specialization in Teaching English as a Second Language at Oakland University in Rochester, Michigan, in 2007.
 I was the Graduate Assistant for the Linguistics Department in 2005-2006 as well as an ESL instructor in the Intensive English Program.

-After moving to France in late 2006, I worked as an English Language Assistant in Annecy, France, from October 2006 until April 2007 and in Cluses from October 2007 to April 2008.
-Afterwards, I was an English lecturer at the Université de Savoie in Chambéry from 2008 to 2010.
-I am the author of the new edition of the Say It in French phrasebook and Great French Short Stories of the Twentieth Century: A Dual-Language Book from Dover Publications.
-I also support myself by sales of my French Language Tutorial e-book and advertisements on ielanguages.com.
+After moving to France in late 2006, I worked as an English Language Assistant in Annecy and Cluses until 2008.
+I was an English lecturer at the Université de Savoie in Chambéry from 2008 to 2010.
+I am the author of the new edition of the Say It in French phrasebook and Great French Short Stories of the Twentieth Century: A Dual-Language Book from Dover Publications as well as my self-published French Language Tutorial.

-In July 2011, I relocated from France to Australia to begin my PhD in Languages & Linguistics.
-I have begun my research on the vocabulary presented in first and second year French textbooks used at Anglophone universities and how well they teach authentic, informal French as well as the vocabulary of other Francophone countries and regions besides France.
+In July 2011, I relocated from France to Australia to begin my PhD in Applied Linguistics at the University of South Australia in Adelaide, where I am also a casual tutor/lecturer for first and second year French.
+My PhD project is an analysis of the vocabulary presented in first and second year French textbooks used at Anglophone universities and how well they teach authentic, informal French as well as the vocabulary of other Francophone countries and regions besides France.
 I hope my research yields pedagogical recommendations that teachers and students will find useful on the teaching and learning of real French (as it is actually spoken across the globe) in addition to using technology to aid in the comprehension and acquisition of informal vocabulary.

-My research interests are: second language acquisition and pedagogy, L2 vocabulary and phonological acquisition, informal and non-standard language, integrating technology into materials design, and developing autonomy in language learning.
-To summarize, I'm most interested in authenticity, autonomy and technology in language learning and prefer to focus on vocabulary and speaking/listening rather than on grammar and reading/writing.
+My main research interests include computer-assisted language learning, technology into materials design, L2 vocabulary and phonological acquisition, informal and non-standard language, corpus linguistics and language variation.
+To summarize, I'm most interested in authenticity, autonomy and technology in language teaching and learning and I prefer to focus on vocabulary and speaking/listening rather than on grammar and reading/writing.